mattsousaa/Atari2600_Assembly/README.md

 ## Final project

 After several lessons of Assembly language for 6502, it is proposed to carry out a final project.
 The project can be consulted in the archive [bomber.asm](https://github.com/mattsousaa/Atari2600_Assembly6502/blob/master/013_Bomber_game/bomber.asm).
 In this project, a bomber game focused on the logic of language is carried out.
 Below is a gif of the final project.

+## Game Specifications

 As can be seen, the **jet** is able to move in all possible directions and also launches shots.
 The **bomber** appears in random positions defined in the code.
 It is not possible to predict its position immediately.
 The top left on the top is the **score** that the player makes when shooting the **bomber** and on the right is the **execution time** (simulated).
 A **game over** situation is simulated when the **jet** hits the **bomber** and fills the **screen in red**.
 After that, the **scoreboard** is restarted.

 ![Alt Text](https://github.com/mattsousaa/Atari2600_Assembly6502/blob/master/013_Bomber_game/stella.gif)